 The double jeopardy clause in the U.S. Constitution's Fifth Amendment states, "No person shall . . . be subject for the same offence to be twice put in jeopardy of life or limb."
 This fundamental right prevents the federal government from prosecuting individuals more than once for a single offense.
 It also prevents them from imposing multiple punishments for a single crime.

 Most state constitutions also guarantee this right to defendants appearing in state court.
-Even in states that don't expressly guarantee this right in their laws, the protection against double jeopardy must still be afforded to criminal defendants because the Fifth Amendment's Double Jeopardy Clause has been made applicable to state proceedings via the doctrine of incorporation.
+Some states do not expressly guarantee this right in their laws.
+However, the double jeopardy clause applies to state proceedings via the Fourteenth Amendment.
+So, these states must still afford the protection to criminal defendants.

 Double Jeopardy and the Constitution

-Under this doctrine, the U.S. Supreme Court has ruled in a series of cases that the Due Process and Equal Protection Clauses of the Fourteenth Amendment guarantee to the citizens of every state the right to exercise certain fundamental liberties.
-These liberties include (but aren't limited to) every liberty set forth in the Bill of Rights, except the Second Amendment right to bear arms, the Third Amendment right against quartering soldiers, the Seventh Amendment right to trial by jury in civil cases, and the Fifth Amendment right to indictment by grand jury.
+The U.S. Supreme Court ruled in a series of cases that the Due Process and Equal Protection Clauses of the Fourteenth Amendment guarantee to the citizens of every state the right to exercise certain fundamental liberties.
+These liberties include (but aren't limited to) every freedom outlined in the Bill of Rights, except for the following:

 Double Jeopardy Background: Early History

 The concept of double jeopardy is one of the oldest in Western civilization.
 While double jeopardy principles existed in ancient cultures, their exact origins are unclear.

 A state court decision, Stout v.
 State (1913), stated the doctrine was present in English common law.
 It also suggested the protection dates back to Roman law.
 The court's opinion indicated that the protection did not have a "specific origin, it simply always existed."